startxfr/helm-repository/charts/cluster-workspace/README.md

 # STARTX helm : cluster-workspace

-This helm chart is used to create a list of storageClass available for the cluster.
+This helm chart is used to configure code ready workspace via it's operator and deploy a cheCluster.
 This chart is part of the cluster-xxx startx helm chart that doesn't create application deployment but rather represent a cluster configuration state orchestrated by gitops tools like ArgoCD.